PostgREST/postgrest-docs/docs/api/writing.md

 ### Record Update

-To update a single existing record, you will need to make a `PATCH` request, and use filtering via parameters to update the single record.
+To update a single existing record, you will need to make a `PATCH` request, and use filtering via parameters to specify which record to update.

 ```HTTP
 PATCH /table_name?myPKey=eq.thePKey